The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Observations

 From a standard reduction of a \ac{matisse} observation, we obtain a total spectrum $F_\nu$ (averaged from the four individual \ac{vlti} telescopes), six correlated fluxes $F_{\nu,\text{corr}}$, and four closure phases $\Phi_{\nu,\text{cp}}$.
-The single-dish spectra are produced from the incoherently reduced and chopped data, whereas the correlated fluxes and the closure phases stem from the coherently reduced, non-chopped data.
-Detailed descriptions of a typical \ac{matisse} observation and the data reduction can be found in the works by \citet{lopezMATISSEVLTIMidinfrared2022} and \citet{vargaAsymmetricInnerDisk2021, vargaMidinfraredEvidenceIronrich2024}.
-In the present work, we provide a brief overview of the differences between the chopped and non-chopped observing modes, as well as the incoherent and coherent reduction methods.
+We produced the single-dish spectra from the incoherently reduced and chopped data, whereas the correlated fluxes and the closure phases stem from the coherently reduced, non-chopped data.
+The studies by \citet{Lopez2022} and \citet{Varga2021, Varga2024} provide detailed descriptions of a typical \ac{matisse} observation and the data reduction.
+In this work, we provide a brief overview of the differences between the chopped and non-chopped observing modes, as well as the incoherent and coherent reduction methods.
 When chopping is active, the pointing of the telescopes intermittently switches from the object to the sky background.
-This improves the \ac{sn} of the total spectrum by enabling background subtraction, but interferes with the stability of the (interferometric) fringe tracking \citep{woillezGRAVITYMATISSEImproving2024}.
-Thereby worsening the quality of the correlated flux and differential phase measurements.
-Thus, the non-chopping mode is used for those quantities.
-In this mode, for the interferometric observables, the background is removed via \ac{opd} modulation.
-During reduction, in the coherent mode, the individual frames of the observation are aligned, preserving the phase information \citep{lopezMATISSEVLTIMidinfrared2022}.
-The noisy correlated flux estimator is then computed over the entire exposure, from which the correlated flux and the differential phase can be extracted.
-In the incoherent mode, on the other hand, the measured intensities are averaged without preserving the phase information of the individual frames \citep{petrovCommissioningMATISSEOperation2020}.
-All the observations in this work were either observed in low spectral resolution or were observed in medium/high resolution and then rebinned to low spectral resolution during reduction/post-processing.
-This gives us data with a spectral resolution of $R=\frac{\lambda}{\Delta\lambda}\approx34$ in the \textit{L}/\textit{M} and $R\approx30$ in the \textit{N} band.
+This improves the \ac{sn} of the total spectrum by enabling background subtraction, but interferes with the stability of the interferometric fringe tracking \citep{Woillez2024}.
+This worsens the quality of the correlated flux and differential phase measurements.
+We therefore used the non-chopping mode for these quantities.
+In this mode, the background for the interferometric observables is removed via \ac{opd} modulation.
+During reduction in the coherent mode, the individual frames of the observation are aligned, preserving the phase information \citep{Lopez2022}.
+We then computed the noisy correlated flux estimator over the entire exposure, from which we extracted the correlated flux and the differential phase.
+In incoherent mode, we averaged the measured intensities without preserving the phase information of the individual frames \citep{Petrov2020}.
+We obtained all observations in this work either in low, medium, or high spectral resolution and then binned them to low resolution during the reduction and post-processing.
+This yielded data with spectral resolutions of $R=\frac{\lambda}{\Delta\lambda}\approx34$ in the \textit{L} and \textit{M} band, and of $R\approx30$ in the \textit{N} band.